hsakoh/SwitchBotAPI/README.md

  -  Roller Shade
  -  Relay Switch 1PM
  -  Relay Switch 1
- -  `new` Hub 3
+ -  Hub 3
- -  `new` Relay Switch 2PM
+ -  Relay Switch 2PM
- -  `new` S20
+ -  S20
- -  `new` Floor Lamp
+ -  Floor Lamp
- -  `new` Strip Light 3
+ -  Strip Light 3
- -  `new` Garage Door Opener
+ -  Garage Door Opener
- -  `new` Lock Lite
+ -  Lock Lite
- -  `new` Video Doorbell
+ -  Video Doorbell
- -  `new` Keypad Vision
+ -  Keypad Vision
- -  `new` Lock Ultra
+ -  Lock Ultra
- -  `new` K20+ Pro
+ -  K20+ Pro
+ -  `new` K11+
+ -  `new` Plug Mini (EU)
+ -  `new` RGBICWW Strip Light
+ -  `new` RGBICWW Floor Lamp
+ -  `new` RGBIC Neon Wire Rope Light
+ -  `new` Smart Radiator Thermostat

 Virtual infrared remote devices refer to virtual devices that are used to simulate infrared signals of a home appliance remote control.
-A SwitchBot Hub Plus, Hub Mini, Hub 2, or Ceiling Light is required in order to be able to create these virtual devices within the app.
+A SwitchBot Hub Plus, Hub Mini, Hub 2, Hub 3 or Ceiling Light is required in order to be able to create these virtual devices within the app.
 The types of appliances supported include,
  -  Air Conditioner
  -  TV
  -  Light